 Making the Best Decision

-We can now sum up some of the last elements to help you make the best decision for you after outlining some of the combined advantages and some of the distinctions between electric bikes and e-scooters.
+We can now sum up some of the last elements to help you make the best decision after outlining some of the combined advantages and distinctions between electric bikes and e-scooters.
 Electric bikes are a better option for you if you are recovering from knee replacement surgery or have knee pain.

 Everyone will have a different reason for riding their bikes or scooters.
 From biking around town to running errands to everyday commutes to work.
 Whatever you decide to do with your PEV, there is a solution for you.